zzhangjii/learning-library/data-management-library/autonomous-transaction-processing/dedicated/LabGuide100PreparingyourprivatedatacenterintheOracleCloudInfrastructure.md

 June 13, 2019
 </td>
 <td class="td-banner">
-# Lab 1: Preparing your private data center in the Oracle Cloud Infrastructure
+# Lab 1: Preparing your private network in the Oracle Cloud Infrastructure
 </td></tr><table>

 To **log issues**, click [here](https://github.com/oracle/learning-library/issues/new) to go to the github oracle repository issue submission form.